Frequently Asked Questions about the Levitt Pavilion

 Is the Levitt wheelchair accessible?

 Yes.
-The Levitt is very wheelchair accessible with a ramp on the Abram Street side and ground level entrances on all four corners.
+The Levitt is completely wheelchair accessible with a ramp on the Abram Street side and ground level entrances on all four corners.
 There is sidewalk all around the lawn, and a concrete pad that can be used for wheelchairs.

 Is there handicapped parking at the Levitt?